Why Businesses Need Marketing Qualified Leads

 Better alignment for sales and marketing teams

-MQLs are an important factor in creating a Service-Level Agreement (SLA) between marketing and sales teams.
+MQLs are an essential factor in creating a Service-Level Agreement (SLA) between marketing and sales teams.
 When there is a formal criterion for defining which leads get passed to the sales team, there is less space for confusion and misunderstanding.

 Improved content marketing